Saif-000001/realtime-sign-language-detection/README.md

 # 🖐️ Realtime-Sign-Language-Detection

 ## 🚀 Project Overview
-This project is a Realtime-Sign-Language-Detection that contains the backend code for the Sign Language Detection application, implemented using FastAPI.
+This project is a Real-time Sign Language Detection application that contains backend code implemented using FastAPI and a frontend built with React.
 It features MediaPipe for hand landmark detection and a trained machine learning model for sign recognition.
-The application supports both image uploads and live webcam feed for real-time sign language detection to text.
+The application supports both image uploads and live webcam feeds for real-time sign language detection to text.

 ## Image Detection